Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Revisit real datasets for better understanding practical use of SDAMI

-Finally, SDAMI generalizes beyond V1.
-On the Chip and Diabetes datasets (Table~\ref{tab: real}), SDAMI (IN) achieves the lowest error and highest \(R^2\) among fSpAM, LASSO, DNN, and LASSONET, while maintaining clear effect decompositions.
-Together, these results show that SDAMI delivers competitive or superior prediction and biologically grounded interpretability in small-\(n\), large-\(p\) regimes, establishing a principled framework for response modeling in neuroscience and other high-dimensional domains.
-Due to the page limitation, the details of other two dataset analyses are given in Appendix~\ref{appendix:product} and Appendix~\ref{appendix:diabetes} of the supplementary material.
+Together, these results show that SDAMI delivers superior prediction and interpretability with plausible biological alignment in small-\(n\), large-\(k\) regimes, establishing a principled framework for response modeling in neuroscience and other high-dimensional domains.
+Additional dataset-specific preprocessing, implementation details, and extended real-data analyses are provided in Appendix~\ref{appendix:real-data}.